FarronF/limerick-council-meetings/meetings/2016/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th April 2016.md

 We will raise this question with Iarnrod Eireann who are in the process of

-refurbishment of the Plaza in front of Colbert Station.--- 4
+refurbishment of the Plaza in front of Colbert Station.
+---
+4

 **7.**